Municipal public health planning

 The advice, Reporting on family violence measures in municipal public health and wellbeing plans, has been developed to assist councils with this reporting for 2017 – 2021.

-The Local Government Free From Violence Grants program – Evaluation reporting guidance and template for councils, developed by the Office for Women, Department of Premier and Cabinet, for the Local Government Free from Violence Grants Program, includes indicators and measures to evaluate primary prevention activities and outcomes, delivered by the 35 councils funded through the Free from Violence Grants Program (see Part B).
+The Local Government Free From Violence Grants program – Evaluation reporting guidance and template for councils (PDF - 624KB), developed by the Office for Women, Department of Premier and Cabinet, for the Local Government Free from Violence Grants Program, includes indicators and measures to evaluate primary prevention activities and outcomes, delivered by the 35 councils funded through the Free from Violence Grants Program (see Part B).
 This would be a useful reference for other councils in fulfilling your MPHWP reporting requirement.

 Municipal health and wellbeing plans